amilajack/alfred/README.md

   // when it is able to replace an existing subcommand.
 For example, both the
   // alfred-skill-parcel and alfred-skill-webpack skills, which both register a 'build'
   // subcommand, will both implement @alfredpkg/interface-build.
 Implementing it will require
-  // them to adhere to a shared set of calling conventions such as flags, subcommands, etc
+  // them to adhere to a shared set of calling conventions such as flags, subcommands, etc. In
-  interface: '@alfredpkg/interface-transpile',
+  // the case of babel, no interface will be implemented because babel will not be invoked directly
+  // as a subcommand.
+A bundler will always call babel.
+  interfaces: [],
   // ⚠️  Deprecated ️️⚠️
   devDependencies: {
     '@babel/cli': '7.2.0',